Divine-Star-Software/DivineVoxelEngine/README.md

 # What is this?

 A voxel engine written in TypeScript that uses Babylon.Js.
+This is for Minecraft like games.
+Meaning it is for rich voxel worlds not sparse ones.
+Though there are optimizations included for uses of just rendering.

-This is meant to handle only the rendering and creating of meshes.
-Things like players, mobs, and complex inter-connected logic is up to you.
+This engine only handles rendering and creating of meshes.
+Things like players, world generation, mobs, and complex inter-connected logic is up to you.

-# Why?

-Divine Star has several other projects that need to use a voxel engine.
-So, I am making a public version of the engine for creators to use.
-It will not include things like world generation and so on.
-So you can fill out those things yourself.

 # Current Features